Q: How do I find out how Congressman Franks voted on legislation I am interested in?

 A: The Congressman can help constituents with a federal issue, such as a missing social security check, an immigration question, or a veteran’s affairs issue.

 Q: What can’t the Congressman do for me?

-The Congressman can not intercede in any state, city, county, or municipal government issue.
+A: The Congressman cannot intercede in any matter before any courts.
+The Congressman cannot intercede in any state, city, county, or municipal government issue.

 Q: Can the Congressman help me with a problem I am having with a federal agency?